 “There needs to be greater recognition that much of the care for back pain is unnecessary, ineffective, harmful and is making the problem worse.”

 It’s a very good thing that we’re at a point where prominent scientific journals like The Lancet can come right out say thigs like this.
-Hopefully, this will act as a spark to get Modern Medicine to change in the way they deal with chronic pain.
+Hopefully, this will act as a spark to get conventional medicine to change in the way they deal with chronic pain.

 But, before we all get too excited about upcoming changes, we have to remember that the scientific community came to the exact same conclusion back in 2010.
 The Journal Arthritis Care & Research published an big study on chronic neck pain and found: